FGG100y/dotfiles/README.md

 ```
 command Svrc sav! ~/your-git-repo-dir/.vimrc

-" then in vim, type :Svrc to save the updated .vimrc to the git repo
+" then in vim, type :Svrc to save the updated .vimrc to the repo dir
 ```
-Note that the `sav!` command will open the .vimrc, the one that was in the repo you had just saved, in the current buffer, while your working space may not in that repo, so you need to change to that working directory.
+Note that the `sav!` command will open the repo/.vimrc which you just saved, in the current buffer, while your working space (pwd would tell) may not in that repo, so you need to change the working directory to repo dir so that fugitive can recognize.
 And here is the other command.

 2. set vim command in .vimrc:
 ```